keploy/community-blog/cm46px5cf000h09mb1q9m2yws.md

 * Enter the endpoint URL: [`https://jsonplaceholder.typicode.com/users`](https://jsonplaceholder.typicode.com/users).

-Picture for reference :
+Picture for reference:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1716268755355/ea25656d-fddb-4f80-8516-d871485b1afe.png align="center")

 #### **4\.
 Send the Request**

-Click on the `Send` button.
+Click on the `Send`button.
 Postman will send a request to the API and display the response.

 #### **5\.
 Review the Response**

 Check the response status code, body, headers, and other details.

-* **Status Code**: Should be `200 OK` indicating success.
+* **Status Code**: Should be `200 OK`indicating success.

 * **Response Body**: Display a list of users in JSON format.

 #### **6\.
 Add Tests**

 Postman allows you to write tests to automate the validation process.
-Click on the `Tests` tab and add the following code:
+Click on the `Tests`tab and add the following code:

-You can write your own or use postman prewritten code to get the code.
-To get the code see the right side of your screen :
+You can write your own or use Postman's prewritten code to get the code.
+To get the code, see the right side of your screen.

 ```bash
 pm.test("Status code is 200", function () {